Back

 Government of India has authorised the Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI), to act as, and to perform the functions of the Central KYC Registry.

-Currently, Uniform KYC compliance is mandatory for ALL prospective Individual customers / investors, who wish to open an account with a mutual fund, irrespective of the amount of investment.
-The effective date for non- individual including shall be announced later.
+Currently, Uniform KYC compliance is mandatory for ALL Existing investors and prospective Individual customers, who wish to open an account with a mutual fund, irrespective of the amount of investment.

 Uniform KYC has been prescribed in order to bring uniformity in KYC process and eliminate the requirement for investors to undergo the KYC process multiple times when opening accounts with different financial intermediaries like mutual funds, stock brokers, depository participants etc. The CKYCR has prescribed uniform KYC guidelines and a standard KYC form and the supporting documents to be obtained by all registered financial intermediaries.
 Financial intermediaries shall use this standard KYC form as Part I of their Account Opening Form.
 The financial intermediary, as part of their account opening process, shall upload the KYC information contained in Part I and documents with CKYCR .